 I am proud that I have built a good career for myself.
 During my time with the business, I’ve successfully operated across two completely different industries.
 So, knowing I can be successful across both shows that I am good at what I do.

-I’ve also loved managing teams and progressing throughout my career, now working as a Lead Consultant.
+I’ve also loved managing teams and progressing throughout my career, now working as a Principal Consultant.

 What skills do you believe it takes to be a successful recruitment consultant?